umineko99/umineko99.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <i> SGSSS-ESRC Doctoral Training Partnership in Linguistics \n School of Philosophy, Psychology and Language Science, University of Edinburgh </i>
+subtitle: <i> SGSSS-ESRC Doctoral Training Partnership in Linguistics. <a href='https://www.ed.ac.uk/ppls'>School of PPLS</a>, University of Edinburgh </i>

 # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.